Is Xylitol Low Carb?

-Around 1890, Fisher & Stahe in Germany and Betrand in France isolated the 5-carbon sugar, Xylitol.
-During World War II Scandinavian countries experienced a shortage of sugar, leading to the first widespread use of xylitol.
-After the war, dental professionals in this area started noticing an improvement in their patient’s oral health.
-In the 1960’s scientists linked this improvement to the use of xylitol and healthcare professionals began wondering, “what is Xylitol’s effect on the human body”?
+Let’s take a look at how xylitol came to be.
+Around 1890, Fisher & Stahe in Germany and Betrand in France isolated the 5-carbon sugar, xylitol.
+During World War II, Scandinavian countries experienced a shortage of sugar which led to the first widespread use of xylitol.
+After the war, dental professionals in this area started noticing an improvement in their patients’ oral health.
+In the 1960s, scientists linked this improvement to the use of xylitol and healthcare professionals began wondering, “What is xylitol’s effect on the human body”?

 What are the benefits of Xylitol?